dannyvankooten/dotfiles/README.md

 My (Danny's) dotfiles.
-Using this on both Arch Linux (Lenovo Yoga Slim 7) and Debian 11 (Thinkpad X230).
+I am using this on Debian 12 (bookworm) currently.

 ### Usage
 Run `./install.sh` to install.